vkhetan2/SocialNetwork-Clone/README.md

 # SocialNetwork-Clone

-This project aimed towards creating a database schema depicting a social media platform
+This project is aimed towards creating a database schema depicting a social media platform